 This checklist references the components of the market study and is intended to assist in locating information relevant to its analysis.
-Please indicate the page number(s) where each component is fully addressed.
+Please indicate the market study page number(s) where each component is fully addressed.
 Where the item is not relevant, indicate NA or not applicable.
 Where a conflict or variation from Minnesota Housing market study guidelines exists, indicate a V (variation), and provide a comment explaining the conflict.

 COMPONENT PAGES 1.
 Unit mix and pro forma rents 2.
-Description and justification of Primary Market Area (PMA) 3.
-Income band for subject property 4.
+Description and justification of primary market area (PMA) 3.
+Income band for subject project 4.
 Demand projections 5.
-Comparison of subject property to comparable market rate properties 6.
-Comparison of subject property to comparable affordable properties 7.
-Forecasted achievable market rents for the subject property 8.
-Non-Income Averaging Chart or the Income Averaging Chart 9.
+Comparison of subject project to comparable market rate properties 6.
+Comparison of subject project to comparable affordable properties 7.
+Forecasted achievable market rents for the subject project 8.
+Non-income Averaging Chart or the Income Averaging Chart 9.
 Required capture rate 10.
 Forecasted lease up schedule 11.
-Recommended changes to the subject property
+Recommended changes to the subject project